olivermgs-TitanGS/Detective-Sigma/Documents/Business_Proposition_Summary.md

 - If Month 18: 1 paying school only → Keep as side project, don't quit day job
 - If Year 2: 5+ schools → Consider full-time if you want

-**Personal Financial Reality (You Have No Money):**
+**Personal Financial Reality (Zero-Capital Advantage):**
 - **NEVER quit day job** - this is a nights/weekends side project ONLY
-- Spend ZERO money until you have paying customers
+- Spend ZERO money period - Vercel free tier means no hosting/infrastructure costs ever
-- If you need to spend money (hosting, domain) → charge customer FIRST, spend AFTER
+- OPTIONAL spending: Custom domain ($15) or ACRA registration ($300) only if school requires
-- Set time budget: Max 10 hours/week (sustainable long-term)
+- Set time budget: 10-15 hours/week (sustainable long-term)
 - If Month 12 = no traction → stop, don't waste more time
+- **Risk profile:** Zero financial risk (only time invested), max upside if it works
-- Conservative mindset: Assume this will fail, protect your finances
+- Conservative mindset: Assume this will fail, but failure costs nothing except your time

 ---